 Episode 12: Panel discussion on lessons learned from the pandemic and new strategies moving forward to the next year with timely advice from a small brewer, a state brewery guild director, a brewery events program director, and a regional beer journalist.

 Episode 11: The latest news on small-scale maltsers, cold-weather tips for finding success in your taproom, and the power of planning your brew day properly.

 Interested in more information on the nano brewing segment of the craft beer industry?
 Then check out the links to our other Nano Brewing content available below:

 NanoCon Online Video Replays – Video replays are now available from 30+ small-scale craft brewery seminars and workshops on November 6 & 7, 2020.
 Learn how to best navigate the new COVID business landscape from craft brewing experts targeted just for the nano brewing segment.
 Learning tracks include brewing operations, start-ups, business operations, and sales & marketing.
 Click here for full event details on how to still get full video access even if you missed the event.
 It’s never too late to learn!

 Subscribe to our free monthly BYO Nano Newsletter.
 Links to articles on both the business and brewing sides of running a small-scale craft brewery will be emailed to you each month.
 Click here to start your free email Nano Newsletter subscription.

 Online in-depth workshops taught by craft brewing experts on a variety of brewing and brewery business topics.
-Upcoming craft brewing topics include Brewing Water Adjustments on February 26, Yeast Techniques & Lab Skills on March 5, and Starting Up a Craft Brewery on May 21.
+Upcoming craft brewing online workshops include Brewery Quality Control on May 7, and a full-day Craft Brewery Start-Up Boot Camp on May 21.
 Click here for the upcoming schedule of these interactive online classes.